Tariq Aziz (TV personality): Television

+After being active in politics in the 1990s and early 2000s, he returned to the entertainment industry.
+But this time his career in the entertainment industry could not reach the highs of the 1960s, 1970s, and 1980s due to plenty of competition by newly launched private TV channels in Pakistan after 2002.

-He appeared, as a guest, and answered all the questions on the game show Inam Ghar in Pakistan, becoming the first man to do this.
+He appeared, as a guest, and answered all the questions on the game show Inaam Ghar in Pakistan, becoming the first man to do this.
 He did this without using any help provided to the participants.
 He then donated all the prizes that he received to an organisation which works for the welfare of people.

 Film

 Tariq Aziz, along with the film actor Waheed Murad and film actress Zeba, starred in Pakistani film Insaniyat (1967).
-Aziz also starred in other Pakistani films "Haar Gaya Insaan" and then later in Qasam us Waqt Ki (1969).
-Aziz appeared on several local television programs and morning shows.
-He also organised telethons for charity purposes.
-Aziz also acted in a number of Pakistani films in the late 1960s and 1970s in side-roles.
+Aziz also starred in other Pakistani films Haar Gaya Insaan and then later in Qasam us Waqt Ki (1969).
+He also acted in a number of Pakistani films in the late 1960s and 1970s in side-roles.
 One of his movies was Salgira (1969) which was a highly successful musical movie and won two Nigar Awards for that year.

 Politics

 Aziz was active in student politics during his college era and joined Zulfiqar Ali Bhutto's Pakistan Peoples Party in 1970.
-At that time, Aziz was called a "Firebrand Socialist" known for charging up the crowds with revolutionary slogans at Bhutto's rallies.
+At that time, Aziz was called a "firebrand socialist" known for charging up the crowds with revolutionary slogans at Bhutto's rallies.
 However, later he parted ways with that party and went back to showbiz.
 In 1996, Aziz joined Pakistan Muslim League (N) and was elected as a member of Pakistan National Assembly from Lahore.
 He was one of the political activists who were charged with attacking the Supreme Court of Pakistan building in 1997.

 During Pervez Musharraf's presidency, he joined his political party Pakistan Muslim League (Q).
 However, he could not attain any status of note in that party and was sidelined.

-Again, he returned to the entertainment industry.
-But this time his career in the entertainment industry could not reach the highs of the 1960s, 1970s, and 1980s due to the plenty of competition by newly-launched private TV channels in Pakistan after 2002.
+Philanthropy

 Aziz was a philanthropist, book-lover, and poetry reciter.
 In 2018, a major English-language Pakistani newspaper reported about him, "He (Tariq Aziz) shared that having children or no children is the will of Allah and since he has no kids of his own, he would like to give all his earnings for the welfare of his country.
 Aziz has won the hearts of many by announcing his will and he surely is a role model for all of us."